huggingface/blog/setfit.md

     loss_class=CosineSimilarityLoss,
     batch_size=16,
-    num_iterations=20, # Number of text pairs to generate for contrastive learning )
+    num_iterations=20, # Number of text pairs to generate for contrastive learning num_epochs=1 # Number of epochs to use for contrastive learning )
 ```
 The last step is to train and evaluate the model: